Juvenile Lawyer in New Braunfels, Texas,

 In Texas, an individual is considered a juvenile and can be charged with an offense in juvenile court if they are at least ten years old.
 When a minor turns 17 years old, they are considered an adult and will be prosecuted in an adult court if they commit a criminal offense.
 Anyone who is 17 or older and commits an offense is no longer considered a juvenile, and their case will likely be handled by an adult criminal court.

-The main difference between the juvenile court system and the adult court system is that it focuses on rehabilitation.
+The main difference between the Texas juvenile justice system and the adult court system is that it focuses on rehabilitation.
 If a juvenile is convicted of a crime, they may still receive a variety of penalties, but the goal of such penalties is to teach the child a lesson and prevent the child from engaging in similar behavior in the future.

 What Is the Difference Between CINS and Delinquent Conduct?